jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 Not only did I re-write the extension entirely, I re-wrote the backend entirely too.
 Fun.

-We finished the second MVP by July 12th and had it ready in the chrome store by July 14th!
+We finished the second MVP by July 12th and had it ready in the Chrome store by July 14th!

 ## July 14th - SHIP SHIP SHIP

-What we learnt from watching infinite Y-combinator videos was we needed to get our product in the hands as fast as possible.
+What we learnt from watching infinite YC videos was we needed to get our product in the hands of users as fast as possible.
 So we did that by finding anyone we could who had been scammed to see if this would help them.
 They've felt the pain before so we'd hope they'd be yearning for a solution.